The Need-to-Know of Content Marketing

 User-generated content allows for a unique opportunity as far as marketing goes.
 This content is generally the most trusted outlet for customers looking to purchase a product or service.
 It also generates a high ROI, as customers looking for this type of content are usually interested in making a purchase soon.

 User-generated content consists of testimonials, reviews, or even social media posts from unpaid customers.
 This content type boasts credibility, which is exactly what a user needs when deciding whether to buy a product.

 - Cases Studies

-Similar to user generated content, case studies offer another tangible and referenceable source that consumers hold in high esteem.
+Similar to user-generated content, case studies offer another tangible source that consumers hold in high esteem.
 Essentially, case studies are client testimonials on their experience with a brand, often backed by research and data on how a product or service was beneficial to them.

 For a successful case study, be sure to choose a client that has seen clear improvement or growth.
 This will make the study more convincing to a potential lead.

 In this digital age, there is nothing quite like social media when it comes to promoting products or services.
 Influencer marketing involves a paid advertisement posted by a popular figure on a social media platform.
 It is effective because these figures have an established follower base, usually within a niche market.
 Tapping into this market allows brands to reach a new audience.

 Similar to user-generated content, influencers are seen as trusted sources among their audiences.
 In fact, 56% of those surveyed by Izea have purchased a product after seeing it used by an influencer.

 Social media marketing also allows brands to strategically position themselves in front of users who are interested in similar products or services.
 It engages new leads while also advertising to existing customers.